olegbrz/Apollo-SQL/README.md

 Apollo SQL is a lightweight Oracle database manager developed by a group of students from Málaga's University.

-This CLI program written in Python allows you to connect to remote database to query and relate data with predesigned queries (modify `./core/queries.py`), show whole tables, and insert data into them.
+This CLI program written in Python allows you to connect to remote database to query and relate data with predesigned queries (modify `./core/queries.sql` and `./core/queries.py`), show whole tables, and insert data into them.

 ## Installation